osmandapp/web/main/docs/technical/build-osmand/how-to-compile-the-ios-version.md

   ```

   Error: `Xcode not set up properly.
 You may need to confirm the license...`.
-  Solution: switch XCodeCommandLineTools to XCode app, confirm the license and swith it back.
+  Solution: switch XCodeCommandLineTools to XCode app, confirm the license and switch it back.
   ```
   $ sudo xcode-select -s /Applications/Xcode.app/Contents/Developer
   $ sudo xcodebuild -license accept